 But most would not believe John's urgent message and this powerful prophet was thrown into jail to silence the truth.
 Confusion must have swept the heart of this great man of God who sent his followers to ask, "Are You the One Who is to come, or should we expect someone else?"

 YES!
 John was the voice in the wilderness.
 He was the one who would turn the heart of many back to the Lord, and Jesus identified him as the greatest of all men born of women, with the following statement, "And if you are willing to accept it, John himself IS Elijah who was to come."

 For Jews and Gentiles alike who believe Jesus is the Messiah, the Son of the living God, John the Baptist was Elijah the prophet Whom God sent to prepare the way of the Lord.
 He spoke in the spirit and power of Elijah and turned the heart of many in Israel back to God.

 For those who have been saved by grace through faith in Christ - these prophecies from Isaiah and Malachi have already been fulfilled and our life is now hid with Christ in God and we are part of the New Creation in Christ.

-Heavenly Father, thank You that You tell us the end from the beginning and that Your Word is clear for all who have eyes to see and a heart that believes on Christ for the forgiveness of sin and life everlasting.
+Heavenly Father, thank You that You tell us the end from the beginning.
+Your Word is clear for all who have eyes to see and a heart that believes on Christ for forgiveness of sin and life everlasting.
 Thank You for the prophetic writings of Old Testament prophets like Malachi, who point us to Christ and record history before it happens.
-Thank You also for the New Testament apostles and prophets who have opened up our understanding of past events in Israel's history and shown how everything points to JESUS, the Lamb of God and Lion of the tribe of Judah.
+Thank You, also, for the New Testament apostles and prophets who have opened up our understanding of past events in Israel's history and shown how everything points to Jesus, the Lamb of God and Lion of the tribe of Judah.
 Give me an understanding heart and a desire to seek the truth of Your Word, for Your praise and glory.
 This I ask in Jesus' name, AMEN.